acgd-webdev-4/dog-rescue-pattern-library/patterns/forms/README.md

   The legend should be used to separate different sections in the form.
 select-input: |
   The select input should be used to select different options in drop-down selection.
+shipping-method: |
+    The select input should be used to select desired shipping method of products.
 search-input: |
   The select input should be used to filter out options when searching for products.
+checkout-table: |
+  The table should be used at the end of the checkout form to give breakdown of the pricing breakdown.

 ---